Shine vs Zoom: 8 reasons why our video interviewing software is a better option for your recruitment needs

 A key feature is the ability to customise the workflow, set tasks for hiring managers and of course, dashboards where videos are linked to both the candidate and role.

 It so happens that Zoom cannot boast this feature and capacity.
 Even if there is a panel of interviewers the collaboration will be done off the platform, via emails or phone calls probably.

 Service Level Agreements

-Shine Interview is enterprise-grade software, used in over 85 countries for high profile campaigns and clients and has SLAs and bulletproof reliability to back this up.
-Zoom has become ubiquitous but has still experienced global outages and downtime.
+Shine Interview is enterprise-grade software, used for recruitment in over 85 countries for high-profile campaigns and clients and has SLAs and bulletproof reliability to back this up; Zoom has become ubiquitous but has still experienced global outages and downtime.

-Long story short, Zoom is excellent software in the video conferencing field.
-However, as far as video interviewing is concerned, Shine Interview is the way to go.
+Long story short, Zoom is excellent software in the video conferencing field but, as far as recruitment and video interviewing is concerned, Shine Interview is the way to go.
 Are you making your first foray into video interviewing?
 Do you want to try out the Shine Interview software?
 You’re welcome to request a demo!